Yaashia-G/Yaashia-G.github.io/_publications/Hypersampled_Mpc.md

 optimal control problem in real time can be challenging.
 So we analyse the Hypersampled Model Predictive Control (HMPC) scheme, which is more efficient.

 ## Introduction
 Consider the continuous time system $$ \dot x = f(x,u)$$.
 The aim is to derive an optimal control law by solving the Optimal Control Problem (OCP), {% cite HMPC %} Equation 3.
 This can prove to be _problematic_, since this is an infinite dimensional problem.
-So, usual methods of finding a control law is to discretise the system.
+So, usual method of finding a control law is to discretise the system.
 This approach assumes that the dynamic model of the system matches the prediction model of the OCP.